metabase/metabase/.github/ISSUE_TEMPLATE/task.md

 ---

 **Links**
-- product doc: _link to product doc_
-- eng doc: _link to technical design doc_
-- issue links: _list of issues this should close when this is delivered_
+- issue links: _related issues if any_